 Install a carbon monoxide (CO) alarm

-Have an audible carbon monoxide alarm installed in your home; ensure the alarm is installed correctly to the manufacturer’s instructions.
+Every household with gas appliances, such as a boiler, cooker or gas fire, should be fitted with an audible carbon monoxide alarm.
+Ensure the alarm is installed correctly to the manufacturer’s instructions.
 They’re relatively cheap but could prove to be a lifesaver.

 What is carbon monoxide or CO?